isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-us-government/gcc-high-and-dod.md

 ### <a name="yammer"></a>Yammer

-Yammer Enterprise non è disponibile negli ambienti GCC High e DoD.
+Yammer for Enterprise non è disponibile negli ambienti GCC High e DoD.

 ## <a name="customer-support"></a>Supporto clienti